 The Tick Clique

 Back for a second summer in our lab is Yahya (left).
-Moving on from his work testing natural tick repellents last summer, he is joining Hannah to aid in the native fungal species research.
+Moving on from his work testing natural tick repellents last year, he joined Hannah to aid in the native fungal species research.

-New to our lab this year is UNB's Hannah (top right), who will be looking into native fungal species that are pathogenic to ticks and can be used to reduce the occupancy of ticks in residential areas.
+New to our lab this past summer was UNB's Hannah (top right), who spent her time looking into native fungal species that are pathogenic to ticks and can be used to reduce the occupancy of ticks in residential areas.

 Our tick wrangler-in-chief, Alexandra (bottom right), came back to work in the lab in partnership with Geneticks after completing her MSc at Mount Allison.
-You can find her rushing from project to project while bouncing around the lab, as she has helped with every project needed.
+Alexandra has recently left us to work on her PhD in Saskatchewan, passing the microscope to Julie Lewis (pictured below) to continue the work for both Geneticks and the odds and ends of projects in the Lloyd Lab.

 Chris Roy (not pictured) is making transgenic ticks to see if we can make ticks that can’t transmit the Lyme disease bacteria.